mnemnion/loon/notes/clua/semantics.md

 Templates are read incrementally and recursively by reader calls, and evaluated when the reader exits the form.
 This means that if you call a template from a template, evaluation happens within the template, if you call a reader within a template, evaluation happens upon return.
 I trust this is sufficiently clear.

 Templates return an `<Environment>`, that in which they've done their work.
+They may also return anything else they want, provided the environment comes first.

 ## Lists